Coronavirus latest: Europe hunkers down as global cases outstrip China | DW | 16.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

+11:19 British Prime Minister Boris Johnson will discuss social distancing measures to protect the elderly and vulnerable at a government emergency meeting on Monday, a government spokesman said.

+10:56 Germany's Justice Ministry is suspending a rule obliging companies to apply for insolvency within three wees of failing to meet an obligation.
+The suspension until the end of September is to help the country avoid unnecessary bankruptcies due to the coronavirus.

-11:50 Germany is in discussions with Lufthansa as it tries to get Germans on holiday abroad home, a foreign ministry spokeswoman said.
+10:50 Germany is in discussions with Lufthansa as it tries to get the thousands of Germans on holiday abroad home, a foreign ministry spokeswoman said.
+The ministry has advised German citizens to refrain from all non-essential trips abroad.

 10:05 Germany's southwestern state of Baden-Württemberg will halt air travel in the coming days, a spokesman said.
 The government is looking into exceptions for air freight.
 The state is home to Stuttgart and Karlsruhe airports.